top of page

 How I Taught Our Kids to Share Without Fighting

 My sons had a gaming party at my sister's house recently.
 She was so impressed with how well behaved they were while sharing the VR headset and how they took turns so peacefully without any intervention by setting up their own timer system.
-This timer system was an idea I had when they were younger, and it has been a complete game changer in our home.
+This timer system was an idea I had when they were younger, and it has now become a regular part of their daily life.

 This timer system has completely changed the way our kids handle turn-taking, fairness, and problem-solving—so much so that they now do it completely on their own, without adult intervention needed.